About Ms Davies

 The Global Canvas Children’s Art Competition

 We entered the Global Canvas Competition which is set up to encourage young people to express their concern for the environment through art.
 Children cross disciplines with Science and Citizenship through their extensive research of environmental issues that informs the most arresting visual outcomes.
-We are very proud to have come 3rd in the Global Canvas Competition 2019 with our Hydrothermal Vents Habitat of The World entry!
+We are very proud to have come 3rd in the Global Canvas Competition 2019 with our Hydrothermal Vents Habitats of The World entry!
 Our children attended the finals at the Natural History Museum to display their work, hear insightful artist talks on Conservation Art, as well as present their own film (documenting the children at work) and giving a speech about their chosen habitat.
 This was an incredible experience which we hope will have a lasting impact.

 This film documents the children throughout their extraordinary making process, from conception through to delivery of an incredibly diverse Coral Reef installation.
 We hope you agree that this film is an incredible reflection of their attitude, compassion, collaboration, and determination to achieve such beautifully captivating and considered works.